yukun-dong/how-to/[Document]-Add-app-settings.md

 > The content is under construction and is subject to change in the future
+> This section describes the built-in app setting support by Teams Toolkit.
+You're free to use other approaches to configure your app settings.

 # Add app setting to Azure services
 If you use Azure to host your application, you can declare your app settings for your Azure services via ARM template.
 We suggest you go through this [document](https://docs.microsoft.com/en-us/microsoftteams/platform/toolkit/provision) to gain deeper understanding about the provision behavior of Teams Toolkit as well as how to customize the ARM template in the project.